OSLC/developing-oslc-applications/_harp/integrating_products_with_oslc/implementing_an_oslc_provider/1_3_intro_to_oslc4j.md

 ### Displaying a collection of Bugzilla bugs as HTML

-OSLC4J can simplify providing collections of bugs in machine-readable formats, but we should also provide a more human-friendly HTML listing of Bugzilla bugs.
+Eclipse Lyo can simplify providing collections of bugs in machine-readable formats, but we should also provide a more human-friendly HTML listing of Bugzilla bugs.

 In `BugzillaChangeRequestService.java` in the **org.eclipse.lyo.oslc4j.bugzilla.services** package find the `getHtmlCollection()` method.